ingewortel/negative-selection-2020/figures/README.md

 #### 3 Install Graphviz

-The graph visualizations in figures 4 and 5 require Graphviz.
+The graph visualizations in figures 4 and 5 require Graphviz and rsvg-convert.
 On Mac OS X, install this using homebrew:

 ```
 brew install graphviz
+brew install librsvg
 ```

 On Linux:

 ```
 sudo apt-get install graphviz
+sudo apt-get install librsvg2-bin
 ```